APZH/tp/docs/UserGuide.md

 **The purpose of this User Guide is to:**
 - Introduce you to SchedUrMods features.
-- Guide you through using SchedUrMods for your personal use.
+- Provide you with instructions on how to use to SchedUrMods.
 - Provide troubleshooting for issues you may face when using SchedUrMods.

 # Overview <a id="scrollToHere"></a>